 Instead, a little bit of searching lead me to this great video analysis below.
 Coach Jesse Kropelnicki takes time to dissect the running techniques of both of Caitlin Snow and Mirinda Carfrae.

-Hopefully it’ll prove interesting to share this video on our blog.
+Hopefully it’ll prove interesting to share this video here.

 HIP EXTENSION (video time 1:20)